rodricifuentes1/grpc-demo/monix-tutorial.md

 }
 ```

-4. Create a new students gpc-service to that queries one studen given its id
+4. Create a new Students gpc-service that queries one student given its id

 - Create proto file (messages and service)
 ```